 - 1/2 cup dry white wine

 - Heat butter and oil in a skillet over medium high heat.
-Season flour with salt, pepper and chopped fresh basil.
+Season flour with salt, pepper, and fresh basil.
 Add thyme, salt and pepper to each side of the chicken breasts, then dredge in the seasoned flour.

-- Place the chicken breasts in the skillet.
+- Place chicken breasts in the skillet.
 Cook in batches of 2 (unless you have a huge skillet) to ensure a golden brown exterior.
-Cook for about 4 minutes on each side, or until chicken is completely cooked through.
-Remove chicken to a plate and set aside.
+Cook for about 4 minutes per side, or until chicken is completely cooked through.
+Remove to a plate and set aside.
 Repeat with remaining chicken breasts.

 - Slice the chicken into strips and place over cooked pasta.
 Pour sauce over the top and garnish with chopped parsley and basil.